 The end fitting is either made of steel or copper, depending on the location of its final use.
 This application was all about copper brazing and steel brazing.
 A specifically designed induction heating coil was developed to deliver uniform heat to the hose and the fitting.
 An Ambrell EASYHEAT 8310, 10 kW induction heating power supply is used to heat the steel fitting to hose joint to a temperature of 1400F (730C) within 2 minutes.
 The copper end fitting to steel hose assembly required a 15 kW power supply to complete the same braze joint within 2 minutes.

-Ambrell crafts the induction heating solutions to your needs.
+Ambrell designs the induction heating solutions to your needs.
 We have over 30 years of experience with a huge variety of induction heating applications.
 What makes us unique aside from our outstanding quality of equipment, rich application knowledge and responsiveness?
 The answer is service.
-We offer free of charge lab analysis where our experts tailor the right solution for you.
-Thanks to our innovative technology, capability in coil design and materials know-how we put induction heating to work for your advantage.
+We offer free of charge lab analysis at THE LAB at Ambrell where our experts tailor the right solution for you.
+Thanks to our innovative technology, capability in coil design and materials know-how we put induction heating to work to your advantage.